newjersey/innovation.nj.gov/content/_projects/youth-mental-health-info-hub.md

 ### Impact + Metrics

 - For the first time, young adults in New Jersey have a central source for State information to get help when they need it.
+- As of April 2024, the Youth Mental Health Information Hub has been visited more than 1,400 times to help young people in need.

 ### Status

-- In early 2023, a beta version of the Youth Mental Health Information Hub was shared with student groups and is currently undergoing user-testing and further refinement based on feedback.
+- In early 2023, the Youth Mental Health Information Hub was launched.
+The Hub has been shared with student groups and is currently undergoing user-testing and further refinement based on feedback.

 ### Partners

 - Office of the Governor

-*Last updated on 10/26/23*
+*Last updated on 5/2/24*